Tattvaa Yogashala – Best Yoga School In Rishikesh, India

 Settling Or Initial Relaxation

 The practice of Yoga Nidra relaxes us, but to practice Yoga Nidra, we must also be relaxed.
-Limiting caffeine and stimulants before practice is recommended.
+We are limiting caffeine and stimulants before the trial is recommended.
 The moment we do become relaxed, there are two paths.
 The first is sleep, and the second is meditation.
 The two really aren’t much different; Yoga Nidra is not sleeping but conscious sleeping.
-When we become relaxed, we can increase our awareness and become aware of many deep-rooted emotions.
+When we become relaxed, we can increase our awareness of many deep-rooted emotions.
 Many emotions are possibly stored in our unconscious, which we can gently bring to the surface.

 Body Awareness